Lee Frost Photography

 Over three decades, 20 books, thousands of magazine articles and a milliion images later, I’m still managing to hang on in there.
 Unlike my hair.
 My photographs are marketed by various libraries including Robert Harding and Getty Images (though ‘stock’ photography is something I’ve never taken as seriously as I should).
 For the last 20 years I’ve also been leading sell-out photography workshops and tours around the world, passing on my passion to like-minded souls who pay good money to be deprived of sleep in pursuit of the perfect image.

 After so long at this game, you’d imagine I’d be getting a bit bored by now.
-But here’s the thing.
-I’m more inspired, more excited and more committed to making photographs now than ever before.
+But here’s the thing - I’m more inspired, more excited and more committed to making photographs now than ever before.
 And those photographs are better for it.
 The next bend in the road, the next hill, the next sunrise or sunset, the next county or country.
 There’s always the next ‘something’ to get me out of bed in the morning and keep me awake at night.

 But the best part of all is, it sure as hell beats working for a living!